lorddesert/robotum-game/README.md

-A Yakuza turn-based game in first place, doing mechanics of a new pokemon-based game with *all* new characters.s
+A Yakuza turn-based game in first place, doing mechanics of a new pokemon-based game with *all* new characters.